cncf/project-template/GOVERNANCE-maintainer.md

 <!-- template begins here-->

 The [TODO:PROJECTNAME]  project is dedicated to creating [TODO:Goals of project].
-This goverance explains how the project is run.
+This governance explains how the project is run.

 - [Values](#values)
 - [Maintainers](#maintainers)